 Why Journalism Still Matters

 The chatter about journalism being a dying industry seems to emerge at the turn of every new invention that is deemed the one that will “take the place” of traditional forms of media.
-It is a conversation often overheard by talented, aspiring writers who, in turn, develop a fear that they will not be able to establish a career in the field they find themselves most attracted to.
+It is a conversation often overheard by talented, aspiring writers, or students on their path to earning a journalism degree, who, in turn, develop a fear that they will not be able to establish a career in the field they find themselves most attracted to.

 It is simply human nature to believe that the old way becomes irrelevant when we move on to something newer.
 The reality is, however, that journalism is still journalism; we just create it and audiences simply receive it in a different way.
 Actually, I find it to be a field that has undergone metamorphic changes.
 Under the pressures of technology, journalism has transformed from a hard, rock-like structure to a form that is more conducive to society as a whole, rather than a few elite who understand the jargon of journalism in times past.
 So the overarching question that we face is: “Does journalism still matter?”
 The simple answer: “Now more than ever!”